davidbeckonline/davidbeckonline-site/content/post/2023-02_magic-tonie.md

 Last step was to add content to our new Daruma Tonie.
 We decided to add a story which our son made up.

 Creating a Tonie is a nice hardware hack - especially with kids.
 Holding the RFID chip in their fingers and recognizing that this little thing is all that is needed to activate the content, was a fascinating eperience for them.
+Besides that, it was a multi-day project.
+So it never took very long to perform a step.
+But at the same time, the kids had to wait patiently until they had the final Magic Tonie in their hands.
+I think it was good for them to walk through this process bit by bit.

 ![MagicTonie_FInal.png](/images/2023/2023-02_magic-tonie/MagicTonie_Final.png)